 A: Bus service is provided by East Hampton Public Schools through an outside bus contractor DATTCO.
 Questions and concerns should first be communicated via these web forms, your school office, the district central office (860-365-4000), or the DATTCO operations terminal (860-365-5685).

 True emergencies should be reported as appropriate, accidents involving a bus – 911

-For the start of this school year (2015-16) we are using the web forms below to collect and monitor all concerns.
+Please contact your school directly regarding any problems with transportation.
 Issues will be addressed as soon as possible with the focus remaining on our youngest and most vulnerable students.

 Q: Where should children stand at the bus stop?
 When should they be there?

 A: Students are instructed to be at the school bus stop five minutes before the bus is scheduled to arrive.
 Any student who lives across the road from a bus stop should NOT cross the road; the student should be standing on the side of the road nearest to the student’s home.
 The school bus stop includes both sides of any two-lane road.